 Daugherty Law LLC believes that an ideal custody situation should include both parents.
 When possible, we work to come up with equitable solutions which allow each parent to work in a cooperative manner for the child’s sake.

 The laws involving child custody and divorce in Colorado can be complex and confusing.
-Yet at the end of the day, if the parents aren’t able to agree to a parenting plan, it will be a judge that makes the final decision in on custody in a custody or divorce case.
-Mary Daugherty works hard for the best possible outcome concerning your children’s custody.
+Yet at the end of the day, if the parents are not able to agree to a parenting plan, it will be a judge that makes the final decision in on custody in a custody or divorce case.
+Mary Daugherty works hard for the best possible outcome concerning your children's custody.

 We help parents to reach an agreement on parenting or custody plans where appropriate.
 A divorce and child custody attorney who is highly skilled and solution-based will become your very best asset over the course of this important and sensitive process.